OBiLab/VarCall2015/Projects/02-Project-02_sum.md

 The Fastq files we will use here were extracted from a custom enrichment experiment.
 Agilent SureSelect was used to capture 26Mb of the human genome, and paired-end libraries were run on a HiSeq 2000 sequencer with 100bp read length (Hallast et al, 2015).

-`.fastq` files are in this folder:  `/pico/scratch/userexternal/vcolonna/project_2/fastq`
+`.fastq` files are in this folder:  `/home/corso/varcall2016/project_2/fastq`

-The  `.bam` files are in this folder:  `/pico/scratch/userexternal/vcolonna/project_2/bamfiles`
+If you have problems  with processig fastq files we have `.bam` files ready, so no panic!